Dylon-Chan/group2-capstone-project/README.md

 * Navigate the repo on GitHub, click on the `Action` tab to see the workflows.

-The pull request is merging 'feature' into 'dev' branch which resulted in 'job1' and 'job2' is running/skipped.
+The pull request is merging 'feature' branch into 'dev' branch which resulted in GitHub action workflow was running or skipped.